Zoomed Image

 • You must be in the Fixed Asset Management profile (see Fixed Asset Management Profile).

-• You should understand your organisation's requirements for parallel depreciation — most organisations need at least a management accounting book.
+• You should understand your organisation's requirements for parallel depreciation - most organisations need at least a management/corporate book, and often a separate tax book.

 Why Use Multiple Books?